mit-teaching-systems-lab/unconscious-bias/cards/bias.md

 # Mixing perspectives
 ### How can we describe teacher development related to bias, cultural awareness and culturaly competency?

+### What about ethical and moral development?
+see Shapira-Lishchinsky 2011

 ### How promising is unconscious bias as an intervenion point, as compared to other approaches like culturally responsive teaching, structural elements, or explicit systems of advantage and favortism?
 (see Milkman in that these were all anonymous letters, same for Mullaithan)